Applications for the Academic Attainment Programme 2025-2027 closed on 7 October 2025, and we unfortunately are unable to accept late applications.

 In the form, we will ask you for the following:

-• Your basic details: first name and surname, date of birth, postcode, school/college
+- Personal information and contact details: first name and last name, date of birth, gender, postcode, email address

-• Information about making any adjustments should you attend the event
+- Information about making any adjustments should you participate in the Programme

 You must provide us with the contact details of a teacher referee, who we will contact to verify the following:

-We will also ask if they believe that you will benefit from the Academic Attainment Programme, and be able to manage the Programme's academic commitment alongside their current studies.
+We will also ask if they believe that you will benefit from the Academic Attainment Programme, and be able to manage the Programme's academic commitment alongside your current studies.

-You must discuss this opportunity with your teacher so they are aware of what information they need to verify and provide by the deadline of 9am on Friday 11th October.
+You must discuss this opportunity with your teacher so they are aware of what information they need to verify and provide by the teacher verification deadline of 9am on Friday 10th October.
 You must also ensure that they are happy for you to include their contact details on the form.

 Your teacher should automatically receive a link to the verification form when you submit your application form.
 If they do not receive this email (and they have checked their spam box), then please get in contact with us as soon as possible at outreach@lucy.cam.ac.uk.